L3cr0f/pma_course/Labs/Lab_14.md

 ![_Resource Hacker_ string resource](../Pictures/Lab_14/lab_14-02_3_resource_hacker_1.png)

 We have obtained an _URL_ composed by an _IP_ address!

+The usage of a resource string to store the _URL_ or _IP_ address of the _C&C_ is useful to hide it, since some beginner analysts could failed to locate it.

+**4. Which aspect of the HTTP protocol does the malware leverage to achieve its objectives?**

-However, we need to dig deeper to see if the malware uses something more.
+Once we have found the _C&C_ _URL_, we need to dig deeper to see how it uses _HTTP_ communication.

 Then, the malware creates two events, reserve some memory with _malloc_ and copies the _URL_ into the reserved buffer at offset _0x14_ (notice the pointer to the buffer is stored in _EBX_ register).